 Free movies, markets and live music take place in Silo Park in summer - see What's On.
 (Wynyard Quarter is a good place to get a photograph of Auckland city at night - walk to Wynyard via the bridge from Viaduct Harbour, another waterside dining precinct).

-Ewelme Cottage is one of the properties owned by the Historic Places Trust that is open to the public.
-Other properties include Highwic and Alberton.
-Admission to all of the properties is $10 or less, please follow the links for opening times.
+Ewelme Cottage in Parnell is one of the properties owned by the Historic Places Trust that is open to the public.
+Other properties include Highwic in Epsom and Alberton in Mt Albert.
+Admission to all of the properties is less than $10, please follow the links for opening times.
+If you're interested in historic homes the book Historic Houses written by Linda Burgess is a good resource.

 Exhibitions - Artsdiary lists visual art exhibitions in Auckland galleries.
 Also see what's on at the Auckland Art Gallery, corner Kitchener and Wellesley Streets.